Vynnel/QuizBoard/README.md

 ## Behavior Driven Development

-The program allows the user to select only one option.
-The user cannot select multiple options
+The program promptsthe the user to select only one option, in that if the user tries to select more options in a single question the previously selected option will be deselected.

-The program requires the user to select any option.
+The program has no restrictions on which option to select, any option can be selected but points & or marks will be awarded for correct options only.

-The program requires that the user to at least select an option befor submitting the form
+The form will only be submitted if all the questions are answered

 ## Deployment